Your Ultimate Guide to Building a Static Web Page

 Call To Action (Reprise)

 Make it convenient for your visitors to sign up.
-Including a second call to action is an opportunity to use a different version of the first one and gives you a chance to end the landing page with an appropriate closing statement.
+Including a second call to action is an opportunity to use a different version of the first one and gives you a chance to end the lead capture page with an appropriate closing statement.

 Make sure the contents of your footer don’t detract from your primary call to action.
-Making your footer too large or including multiple links here might complicate the purpose of your landing page, risking that visitors will navigate away from the landing page without answering your call to action.
+Making your footer too large or including multiple links here might complicate the purpose of your destination page, risking that visitors will navigate away from the page without answering your call to action.

 Metrics of Success